lab-cosmo/librascal/README.rst

    pip install librascal

-For optional features we have python packages required for the optional librascal features:
+For optional features of librascal the following python packages are required:

 +--------------------------+-------------+--------------------+
 | Librascal feature        | Package     | Required version   |